 Farmers Markets

 Over the years, more and more farmers markets have popped up on the island of Maui.
-However, some of the most popular go-to markets have recently been discontinued or changed operations due to the COVID-19 pandemic.
-To help you navigate these changes, we have written this ultimate guide to farmers markets and fruit stands on Maui, with up-to-date information for 2022 travelers and beyond!
+However, as we’ve seen with the pandemic and the fires, things can change quickly on Maui.
+To help you navigate these changes, we’ve compiled this ultimate guide to farmers markets and fruit stands on Maui, with up-to-date information for 2025 travelers and beyond!

 We have visited every single one of these markets and can attest to their legitimacy.
 Please be aware that the hours of the markets can change and are not always consistent from marketing materials to posted signs — rather typical of Maui’s easygoing way of doing business.
 For the sake of this blog, we are posting the hours currently stated on the sign at the market.
 In the absence of a sign, we’ve listed what the vendors told us!
 The list is broken down by regions, so you can find the closest markets to your accommodation.